Oxycodone

 • Feeling sleepy, dizzy or tired

-• This common when you first start taking oxycodone
+• This is common when you first start taking oxycodone.

 • Constipation

-• Ask your doctor to prescribe a suitable laxative, which you need to take on a regular basis
+• Ask your doctor to prescribe a laxative, which you need to take regularly.

-• You also need to eat more fruit, vegetables, brown bread, bran-based breakfast cereals and drink plenty of water.
+• You also need to eat more fibre such fresh fruit, vegetables, brown bread, bran-based breakfast cereals and drink plenty of water.
 Read more about how to ease and prevent constipation.

 • Signs of an allergic reaction such as skin rashes, itches, swelling of the face, lips, mouth, or difficulty breathing